FAQs

 What happens if my child is homesick?

 Homesickness is a very normal feeling.
 There is a reason it is called homesick, you really do feel sick.
 In our experience, at some point over the summer almost all campers (and even staff) will have at least some moments of missing home or separation anxiety, even when they are having the time of their life.
 Please understand that one of the best benefits of overnight camp is to help your child learn to cope with the normal feeling of missing home.
 Our staff are trained before campers arrive to deal with homesickness and are supported by our leadership team during the summer.
-Before camp, parents are encouraged to implement some homesick prevention strategies, which we include in our Parent Handbook (sent to parents each winter).
+Before camp, parents are encouraged to implement some homesick prevention strategies, which we include in our Family Handbook (sent to parents each winter).

 Do you allow electronics at camp?